 Electronic versions of the plan, excluding the controlled document annexes, shall also be made available electronically in a read only portable document format (PDF), shall be made freely available from the Council website.
-An administrative fee may be charged if copies on CD are required.

-Electronic copies provided to the members of the District Disaster Coordinator and the North Burnett Local Disaster Management Group (LDMG), shall be full versions that include all confidential annexes.
+Electronic copies provided to the District Disaster Coordinator and the members of the North Burnett Local Disaster Management Group (LDMG), shall be full versions that include all confidential annexes.